thomasa88/DirectName/README.md

 ## Known Limitations

 * Highlighting of objects are delayed until the name is edited, if navigating with the keyboard.
-* Does not work in Direct Edit mode.
+* Direct Edit mode is not supported.
+* DirectName loses track of changes when switching documents while creating a feature.

 ## Reporting Issues